saikrishna-prathapaneni/strayos-belt-speed/README.md

 ## Overview
 This script measures the speed of a conveyor belt carrying debris using a 760p60fps ZED camera.
 It utilizes the ZED SDK, OpenCV, NumPy, and Matplotlib to process video frames and calculate the speed of objects moving on the conveyor belt.

-Sample images (Frame captured on left Image and corresponding depth)
+Sample images (Frame captured on left camera and corresponding depth)
 <p align="center">
   <img src="assets/image12.png"  width="200" height="300" />
   <img src="assets/image7.png"  width="200" height="300" />